Beating the probabilistic lower bound on $q$-perfect hashing

 \begin{rmk} The lower bound on $R_3$ given in \cite{KM} is $R_3\ge \frac 14\log_2\frac95$.
 Let $C$ be a ternary $[4,2]$-MDS code.
 The computer search shows that $|\mS(C)|=84$.
 By Lemma \ref{lm:concatenation}, we also obtain the same lower bound $R_3\ge \frac 14\log_2\frac95$. \end{rmk}

-This remark indicates that $q$-ary MDS codes of larger length sometimes leads to a better lower bound on $R_q$ than $q$-ary MDS codes of length $3$ and dimension $2$.
+This remark indicates that $q$-ary MDS codes of larger length may lead to a better lower bound on $R_q$ than $q$-ary [3,2]-MDS codes.
 This is further confirmed by the following example for $q=4$.

 \begin{cor} There exists a family of perfect $4$-hash code over $\F_4$ with rate at least $0.049586$.
 This is better than both the lower bound given in Corollary \ref{cor:xx0} and the probabilistic lower bound. \end{cor} \begin{proof} Assume $\F_4=\{0,1,\alpha,\alpha+1\}$.
 Consider a $[5,2]$-MDS code: